 The Occupational Therapy Alumni Association Award recognizes outstanding scholastic and professional achievement in occupational therapy.
 The award is presented to a Master of Occupational Therapy degree student and an occupational therapy assistant student.

-The Southern California Consultants Scholarship Award, presented annually to two occupational therapy assistant students, is based on scholastic achievement and financial need.
+The Occupational Therapy Endowment Scholarship Award is given annually to OTA and MOT students based on scholarship, financial need, and promise of professional achievement.